o-gent/Hat-Game/README.md

 Python flask website of the hat game which allows concurrent games.

+hatgame.py for game logic

+web.py for web logic

+start.py to run

 ## todo

  - [ ] Setup automatic installation of project (setup.py)